 Whereas parents and grandparents from visa-exempt countries apply for a Super Visa using the same application process.
 However, instead of getting a TRV, they will be given a letter from Immigration, Refugees and Citizenship Canada (IRCC), authorizing them to stay in Canada for up to two years.

-Filing an Application for Parent- Grandparent Super Visa
+Parent- Grandparent Super Visa Application

 In general, applying for a Super Visa is similar to that or a regular TRV.
 Yet, IRCC requires additional documentation to prove that parents and grandparents will be supported during their stay in Canada.